panguclick/base/allocator/partition_allocator/PartitionAlloc.md

 paths of allocation and deallocation require very few (reasonably predictable) branches.
 The number of operations in the fast paths is minimal, leading to the possibility of inlining.

+![The central allocator manages slots and spans.
+It is locked on a per-partition basis.
+Separately, the thread cache consumes slots from the central allocator, allowing it to hand out memory quickly to individual threads.](./dot/layers.png)

 However, even the fast path isn't the fastest, because it requires taking a per-partition lock.
 Although we optimized the lock, there was still room for